terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_port_v2.html.markdown

     on the port.
 The structure is described below.
 Can be specified multiple times.

+* `port_security_enabled` - (Optional) Whether to explicitly enable or disable port security on the port.
+Port Security is usually enabled by default, so omitting argument will usually result in a value of "true".
+Setting this explicitly to `false` will disable port security.
+In order to disable port security, the port must not have any security groups.
+Valid values are `true` and `false`.

 * `value_specs` - (Optional) Map of additional options.

 The `fixed_ip` block supports: